You’re not alone!

 The Upgrade enables you to apply for your loan online, presenting you with rates to choose from with no impact or obligation to your credit score.

-READ MORE: How to Get Out Of Debt in the U.S In 2023
+READ MORE: How To Get Out Of Debt In the USA In 2023

 Consolidating Credit Card Debt While Improving Credit Score

-Making wrong debt consolidation decisions can significantly cost your money and hurt your credit score.
+Making wrong debt consolidation decisions can significantly cost you money and hurt your credit score.
 Below are some tips for making sound debt decisions.

 Some close the credit card accounts after they pay them off through consolidation, and this could hurt factors that determine a credit score, such as credit mix (the various debts you have), age of your credit history (showing how long you have had credit), and utilization (the more cards you have active the credit available).

 2. Be Diligent With the Payments

 The debt consolidation loan is still a loan with repayment terms that you should honor.

 Therefore, before taking up a new loan to repay the old one, budget to see if you will make monthly payments.